SaltaIT/eyp-ntp/README.md

 ## Overview

-Installs, configures, and manages the NTP service.
+Installs, configures, and manages the NTP service using the openNTP daemon or the **timesyncd** when not available (for exemple RHEL8)

 ## Module Description